Leslie Schoop

-Leslie Mareike Schoop is a German materials chemist who is an associate professor at Princeton University.
+Leslie Mareike Schoop is a German-American materials chemist who is an associate professor at Princeton University.
 Her research considers the realization of new materials for quantum technologies.
-She has identified several new topological materials, including the non-toxic, air-stable topological semi-metal ZrSiS.
+She has identified several new topological materials, including ZrSiS, a non-toxic, air-stable topological semi-metal.

 Early life and education

 Schoop grew up in Germany close to the border with Belgium.
 She has said that her mother was a strong independent woman.
 She was an undergraduate student at the Johannes-Gutenberg Universitaet in Mainz.
 She completed her doctoral research at Princeton University, where she worked on exotic properties in condensed matter with Robert Cava.
-She was unsure whether to pursue a career in academia or industry, and turned to her grandfather for her advice, who said, “You know, Leslie, money should never be a reason why you make a career decision.
-If you’re good at your job, the money will come,”.
+She was unsure whether to pursue a career in academia or industry, and turned to her grandfather for her advice, who said, "You know, Leslie, money should never be a reason why you make a career decision.
+If you're good at your job, the money will come".